 This video below shows a brief overview of what’s involved with changing to a combi boiler:

-Changing to a combi boiler can be very difficult and time consuming, depending on the boiler system you’re changing from.
-For any gas boiler conversion, new gas connections will also have to be made, which means only Gas Safe Registered Engineers should do it.
-If you try to do it yourself, or get a plumber without the proper certification to do it without the required tools, you can face heavy fine or even prison time.
-For any gas boiler conversion into combi, there are always steps like remove hot water tank that you’ll need to be aware of.
+Changing to a combi boiler can be very difficult and time-consuming, depending on the boiler system you’re changing from.
+For any gas boiler conversion, new gas connections will also have to be made, which means only Gas Safe Registered engineers should do it.
+If you try to do it yourself or get a plumber without the proper certification to do it without the required tools, you can face a heavy fine or even prison time.
+For any gas boiler conversion into combi, there are always steps like remove a hot water tank that you’ll need to be aware of.
 Because of this, it’s always best practice to have Gas Safe Registered engineers who are experienced in Combi Conversion to do the job for you.
 There are a couple of more reasons why:

 - Gas Safe Registered engineers spend 5 years studying and hit their true level of experience in 5-10 years.